top of page

 solar proposal

-Knowing how to write a successful solar panel proposal isn’t just a competitive advantage.
-It can make or break your PV installation business.
-However, too many installers get this critical step wrong, either erring on the side of providing:
+Knowing how to write a successful solar proposal isn’t just a competitive advantage—it can make or break your PV installation business.
+However, too many installers get this critical step wrong by either:

-8 Components Of A Successful Solar Panel Proposal Template
+8 Key Components Of A Winning Solar Proposal Template

-• Larger system sizes with more technical challenges
+• Larger system sizes with greater technical challenges

 1. Solar installation pricing

-For the average customer, solar panel installation cost is often the most important criterion.
-And while it may be tempting to hide pricing information in your solar panel proposal, don’t bother.
-Instead, frame any upfront or ongoing costs as investments that deliver the very tangible benefits outlined in the next section.
+For most customers, solar panel installation cost is a top concern.
+While it may be tempting to downplay pricing in your solar panel project proposal, transparency is key.
+Present costs as an investment, reinforcing the long-term benefits outlined in the next section.

 2. Return on investment